May 25, 2018

 - These will last in the fridge for 3 days once made.

 - As these are made in the ramekins/glasses, you can use lower fat cream cheese - but be careful it doesn't split when mixing.

-Find my other Caramel & Cheesecake Recipes on my Recipes Page!
+Find my other recipes on my Recipes Page!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.